nemo0622/pokeemerald-expansion/Seaglass README.md

     - Respawn Kecleon in Fortree and surrounding areas every so often

 Later Additions (After Release 1.0):
+- Make changes to Aqua/Magma dialogue!
+    - Based on changes from ORAS
 - Make Pokenews thing happen more often (Lilycove Dept. Store rooftop sales, Berry Blend master, etc)
 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?
 - Day/Night system?
 Maybe with FakeRTC system using internal clock system?
 - Look into music modding!
 Convert sound font to be more like gen 2?
+    - Some RSE music in 8 bit style by Mixeli on youtube

 ## KNOWN BUGS & PROBLEMS